HelloRWA/bnb3-public/README.md

 - Web3 frontend for seamless user interaction
 - Decentralized storage for property details and user data

-The platform aims to bring the benefits of blockchain technology to the hospitality sector, offering reduced fees, increased transparency, and automated trust mechanisms for both hosts and guests.
+The platform aims to bring the benefits of blockchain technology to the hotel sector, offering reduced fees, increased transparency, and automated trust mechanisms for both hosts and guests.

 ## Goals after the hackathon

 - Launch BnB3 on mainnet
 - Expand property listings globally
 - Integrate additional features like dynamic pricing and reputation systems
-- Partner with existing hospitality platforms for wider adoption
+- Partner with existing hotel platforms for wider adoption